Selecting and Changing a Special Committee

 Master’s students may make changes at any point prior to three months before the final examination by visiting their Student Center.
 Doctoral students may make changes to their special committee at any time prior to the A exam.
 Committee changes after an A exam require the dean’s approval.

 Although it occurs only infrequently, any member, including a chair, may resign from a special committee.
 It is the student’s responsibility to reconstitute their special committee if this occurs, often with guidance from the field.
+If the resignation occurs before the end of the fifth week of the semester, the student must identify a new committee member or chair by the end of the semester.
+If the resignation occurs after the end of the fifth week of the semester, the student must identify a new committee member or chair by the end of the next semester.
 Students who do not have a complete, valid special committee may not register or continue in their program.

 Related